timotewb/databricks_infra/README.md

   }
 }' >> backend.tf
 ```
+>NOTE: remember to rename the key for each module and each environment. e.g `non-prod-workspace.tfstate`
 3. use the azure cli to login
 ```bash
 az login --service-principal --username <value> --password <value> --tenant <value>